JoshuaSenouf/katana-addons/src/SuperTools/PrmanInstanceArray/README.md

 * General:
     * Loading as many (animated) Alembic geometry files as necessary to use as instance sources
-    * Load an Alembic pointcloud to use to scatter the instance sources
+    * Load an (animated) Alembic pointcloud to use to scatter the instance sources
     * Being able to compute the instance array either immediately or during op resolve, in order to bring the expansion time as close to zero as possible

 * Scatter:
     * Density control
     * **TODO:** Per-instance animation offset

-* Primvars (The default names comes from Maya/USD naming conventions):
+* Primvars (The default names come from Maya/USD naming conventions):
     * Ability to override the default name of each supported primvars
     * Supported:
         * Position ("P")